AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-topics.md

     >
     > You can also access the topic review link from your Inbox notifications area in the Adobe Experience Manager User Interface.

-1. Depending on the way the topic review is initiated, you could see any one of the following two screens:
+1. Depending on the way the topic review is initiated, you could view any one of the following two screens:

     >[!NOTE]
     >